SAP-samples/teched2025-AI161/exercises/ex3/README.md

 <br>![](/exercises/ex3/images/ail03-18.png)

 3. Periodically refresh until the optimization status has changed to `Completed`.
+You can copy and retain the job ID for future reference when checking the job status.
 <br>![](/exercises/ex3/images/ail03-19.png)

 4. You can now find the finished optimization and your results in the `Optimization` view.
 Open the `Optimization` view from the side menu.
 Find your optimization and click on it to view the results.